MD-AZMAL/ESCAPE/README.md

 # ESCAPE
-The escape key of my keyboard was broken ... so now i yell ESCAPE!! to use it XD
+The escape key on my keyboard was broken ... so now i yell ESCAPE!! to use it XD

 ## I was bored so i made this .... don't judge me on the basis of this project